abilian/nua/nua-cli/readme.md

 - `destroy` - Destroy a deployed application
 - `start` - Start an application
 - `stop` - Stop an application
-- `update` - Update an application
-- `logs` - Show logs for an application
 - `help` - Show help
 - `version` - Show version
+- `status` - Show Nua status
+- `logs` - Show logs for an application
 - `config` - Show configuration of a deployed application
+- `update` - Update an application
 - `backup` - Backup a deployed application
 - `restore` - Restore backup data of a deployed application